vbs30/vbs30/README.md

 - 👋 Hi, I’m @Vinayak Suryavanshi
-- 👀 I’m interested in
+- 👀 I’m interested in Full Stack development, DevOps as well as core Java
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning and Amazon AWS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Can have a convo on Insta-@vbs30 or LinkedIn-Vinayak Suryavanshi

 <!---
 vbs30/vbs30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.